JoshuaLamke/exceed-team-hackathon/README.md

-# React Starter Template
+# Hackathon Starter Template

-This template is designed to get a React frontend running integrated with whatever backend programming language you want to use.
+This template is designed to get a full-stack web app up and running with a React front-end and whatever backend language you desire.
 Included in this template are ESLint & Prettier configurations, as well as pre-configured VSCode settings.
 Please refer to the [documentation](https://dev-technology-hackathon-2023.gitbook.io/docs/) for more in-depth information about setting up your app.

 ## ⚒️ Install the Frontend